k296070/os-pa3/README.md

   * Discuss any optimizations you applied to improve code efficiency, both in terms of time and space.
 4. Testing and validation
   * Outline the test cases you created to validate the implementation of the SNULE scheduler.
-  * Include the graphs generated from running your test cases and provide an explanation of why the results should appear as they do
+  * Include the graphs generated from running your test cases and provide an explanation of why the results should appear as they do.
   * Describe how you verified the correct handling of the corner cases mentioned in Section 2.

 ## Restrictions